tetris245/tetris245/README.md

 * New command: ggts to enter ggts training in asylum for a specified time.
 More than 180 minutes is possible.
 * Updated the background command
-* Less options and better texts for the outfit command
+* Improved texts and simplified options for the outfit command